expln/metamath-lamp/docs/guide.md

 *intentionally* avoid some of those automations to see how to prove something in cases where the automations can't do enough.

-There are many different ways to create a proof, including top-down, bottom-up, or even middle-out.
+There are many different ways to create a proof, including backwards from the goal, forwards toward the goal, or any other order.
 Metamath-lamp supports them all.
 Also, note that there are often many proofs for the same true statement.
 Here we're going to show one way to do it, as an example.